Resources / Templates

 File or mark sales tax return as ready for submission

-Submit through CRA (or provincial portal) or flag as complete for client/accountant review.
+Submit through CRA (or the provincial portal) or flag as complete for client/accountant review.
+For Quebec clients, route the GST and QST through Revenu Quebec, usually on the combined return, rather than CRA.

 13. 13